 - 1.1.4 3.
 Selling a House in Poor Condition for Money by Investing in Some Major Repairs or Upgrades

 - 1.1.5 Other Factors to Consider When Selling a House With Issues

 What Houses are Categorized as in “Poor Condition”

 Poor condition houses for sale are not usually in the same condition.
 The term poor condition is relative, but poor condition houses in real estate usually fall into three categories:

-1. Uninhabitable Houses
+1. Uninhabitable Houses for Sale

 Uninhabitable homes may be unfit for human occupation since they don’t comply with basic living and safety standards.
 These are also houses that receive a poor condition rating from home inspectors because of multiple issues that make them uninhabitable such as:

 - Black mold